James Bond (literary character)

 Since Fleming's death in 1964, there have been other authorised writers of Bond material, including John Gardner, who wrote fourteen novels and two novelizations; Raymond Benson, who wrote six novels, three novelizations and three short stories; and Anthony Horowitz, who has written three novels.
 There have also been other authors who wrote one book each: Kingsley Amis (under the pseudonym Robert Markham), Sebastian Faulks, Jeffery Deaver and William Boyd.
 Additionally, a series of novels based on Bond's youth—Young Bond—was written by Charlie Higson and later Stephen Cole.

-As a spin-off from the original literary work, Casino Royale, a television adaptation was made, "Casino Royale", in which Bond was depicted as an American agent.
+As a spin-off from the original literary work, Casino Royale, a television adaptation was made, "Casino Royale", in which Bond (Barry Nelson) was depicted as an American agent.
 A comic strip series also ran in the Daily Express newspaper.
 There have been twenty-seven Bond films; seven actors have played Bond in the films.

 Background and inspiration

 The central figure in Ian Fleming's work is the fictional character of James Bond, an intelligence officer in the "Secret Service".
 Bond is also known by his code number, 007, and was a Royal Naval Reserve Commander.

 During the Second World War, Ian Fleming had mentioned to friends that he wanted to write a spy novel.
 It was not until 1952, however, shortly before his wedding to his pregnant girlfriend, Ann Charteris, that Fleming began to write his first book, Casino Royale, to distract himself from his forthcoming nuptials.
-Fleming started writing the novel at his Goldeneye estate in Jamaica on 17 February 1952, typing out 2,000 words in the morning, directly from his own experiences and imagination.
+Fleming started writing the novel at his Goldeneye estate in Oracabessa, Jamaica on 17 February 1952, typing out 2,000 words in the morning, directly from his own experiences and imagination.
 He finished work on the manuscript in just over a month, completing it on 18 March 1952.
 Describing the work as his "dreadful oafish opus", Fleming showed it to an ex-girlfriend, Clare Blanchard, who advised him not to publish it at all, but that if he did so, it should be under another name.
 Despite that advice, Fleming went on to write a total of twelve Bond novels and two short story collections before his death on 12 August 1964.
 The last two books—The Man with the Golden Gun and Octopussy and The Living Daylights—were published posthumously.